My initial reaction is one of shock and sadness.

 Over loyalty has also been an accusation constantly thrown at McDermott and never more so than on Saturday when Brian's decision to leave on Mikele Leigertwood and Jobi McAnuff was widely booed by the home crowd, the first time I can recall his decisions ever being so vocally criticised by a normally docile home crowd.

-Brian is rightly devastated by his sacked but then he's not the first Championship winner to be sacked.
+Brian is rightly devastated by his sacking but then he's not the first Championship winner to be sacked.
 Chris Hughton and Neil Warnock were both sacked within months of winning promotion, while Roberto Di Matteo was also given the boot just months after guiding West Brom up as runners-up back in 2010.

 So where do we go from here?